jensbrauer/rockpaperscissors/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+The finalized version of the website was deployed on GitHub pages, step by step;

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+Navigate to to the github repository 'Settings' tab Select 'Pages' in the left side menu
-  - In the GitHub repository, navigate to the Settings tab
+Under "Build and deployment" - "Branch"; Select 'Main' in the 'Select branch' drop-down menu.
-  - From the source section drop-down menu, select the Master Branch
+Click Save
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+A green banner displays with a live link when deployment and build is finished.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+This is the live link for the deployed page - https://jensbrauer.github.io/rockpaperscissors/

 ## Credits

 In this section you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.